KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework12.md

     Lighter weight on right.

+    Branching left is assigned a zero bit.

+    Branching right is assigned a one bit.

 ```
 a: 0.26    b: 0.02    c : 0.09    d : 0.08    e : 0.30    f : 0.14    g : 0.11